Equity, Diversity, and Inclusivity in the Department of AFNS

 AFNS EDI Survey

-The AFNS EDI Survey is now closed, thank you to those members of AFNS (student, postdoc, staff, or faculty members) that participated.
+The AFNS EDI Survey is complete and results will used to assess our progress toward our departmental EDI objectives, and better support all members of our department.
+Thank you to those members of AFNS (student, postdoc, staff, or faculty members) that participated.

 AFNS EDI Committee